Hakzen/Hakzen/README.md

 - 👋 Hi, I’m @Hakzen
-- 👀 I’m interested in exploring C++
+- 👀 I’m interested in exploring JavaScript
-- 🌱 I’m currently learning how to use react native
+- 🌱 I’m currently learning how to use Javascript
 - 📫 How to reach me mickeyolayvar137@gmail.com

 <!---